 Pain is a given.
 Suffering is optional.

 Suffering is such an easy thing to fall into.
-Each of us has our own version of it.
-‘Everybody wants something from me.’
-‘Nobody understands me.’
+Especially these days, with lockdown and unemployment and masks and social distancing.
+All on top of the usual versions of, ‘Nobody understands me.’
 ‘I work and I work and I never get ahead.’
 ‘Where’s mine?’
 ‘Oh, God!
 It’s another one of those days!’

-These thoughts are habitual.
-They don’t necessarily change from year to year or even from transformation to transformation.
-We may be absolutely different people than we were five years ago (and if we’ve been meditating, it’s pretty much a guarantee this is the case); but when we fall into our own particular malaise, the thoughts and feelings that arise today may be nearly indistinguishable from the ones we had back then.
+The thoughts of suffering are habitual.
+We may be completley different people than we were five years ago (and if we’ve been meditating, it’s pretty much a guarantee this is the case); but when we fall into our own particular malaise, the thoughts and feelings that arise today may be nearly indistinguishable from the ones we had back then.

 As meditators we must recognize these thoughts as evidence of stress release.
-Thoughts that tell Life (me) that I am not worthwhile are stress release thoughts.
+Thoughts that tell me I am unworthy are stress release thoughts.

 Any thought that leads to the conclusion that I am a bust, or that the world in some way is a bust, is by definition a stress release thought.
 Nature does not think of itself this way.
 Lions do not berate themselves for eating the gazelle.
 Grass does not commit suicide.